This remarkable wine is a celebration of the deep complexity and balance that only experience across generations can craft.

 A flourish of aromas reveals walnuts, soft caramel and honey notes, demerara, citrus preserves and cigar box scents.
 The voluptuous palate — simultaneously intense and delicate — unravels layers of refined, rich citrus fruit and soft caramel, with a beam of freshness providing exquisite balance.
 Pleasant traces of tobacco leaf and mocha make for a lingering finale.

 It is recommended that the wine be served lightly chilled to enjoy it at its best.
-Once open, the wine will keep in good condition for up to a month.
+Once open, the wine will keep in good condition for up to 8 weeks.